Scan a document to PDF and use PDFpen to turn it into a searchable, editable PDF. In this blog post, we show you how!

 PDFpen supports any scanner that your Mac’s Image Capture software recognizes.

-If you’re on macOS 10.14 / iOS 12 (or higher) and have PDFpenPro v.11, you can also scan with Continuity Camera.
+If you’re on macOS 10.14 / iOS 12 (or higher) and have PDFpenPro v.11 or later, you can also scan with Continuity Camera.

 Tip: Scanning large documents can be difficult and time-consuming.
 Work with a few essential pages instead.